MDAnalysis/mdanalysis-subprojects-branding/README.md

 ## License

 All rights reserved.
-Copyright © 2025 NumFOCUS, INC.
+Copyright © 2025 NumFOCUS, Inc.

+MDAnalysis™️ and the MDAnalysis logo are the sole property of NumFOCUS, Inc.
+(registration pending).

 See the file [LICENSE](./LICENSE) for details.